Home Tutorials Training Consulting Books Company Contact us

 1. Java Collections

 The Java language supports arrays to store several objects.
-An array is initialized with an predefined size during instantiation.
+An array is initialized with a predefined size during instantiation.
 To support more flexible data structures the core Java library provides the collection framework.
 A collection is a data structure which contains and processes a set of data.
 The data stored in the collection is encapsulated and the access to the data is only possible via predefined methods.
 For example the developer can add elements to an collection via a method.
 Collections use internally arrays for there storage but hide the complexity of managing the dynamic size from the developer.

 For example if your application saves data in an object of type People, you can store several People objects in a collection.